Artificial intelligence takeover

 The sea

-We say the sea because it isn’t just rising sea levels that are a worry for humankind.
+Rising sea levels are a worry for humankind, but this isn’t the only threat posed by the oceans.
 When methane clathrates break from the continental shelves, they produce a methane eruption called a clathrate gun.
 This gun shoots vast amounts of the greenhouse gas methane into the atmosphere.
 Enough of this would hinder the prosperity of our species.

 Expanding sun

 We know that the sun will die in 7.72 billion years.
 It will become a “white dwarf” after throwing off its outer atmosphere.
-We won’t be around as humans to experience this as the sun will have already created an extremely strong solar wind that in 7.59 billion years will melt away our planet forever!
+Hapily, we won’t be around as humans to experience this as the sun will have already created an extremely strong solar wind that in 7.59 billion years will melt away our planet forever.
+Cheery thought!

 Supernovas